Key takeaways

 That’s why I’ve put together 25 tricks to make your website appealing and engaging for visitors 🌟

-1. Understand your target audience!
+1. Understand your target audience to make an engaging website

 Researching your target audience is essential.
 Get to know them well.